open-maui/maui-linux/CONTRIBUTING.md

 # Contributing to .NET MAUI Linux Platform

 Thank you for your interest in contributing to the .NET MAUI Linux Platform!
+This project is developed and maintained by [MarketAlly LLC](https://marketally.com) under the leadership of David H. Friedel Jr.

 This document provides guidelines and information for contributors.

 ## Code of Conduct